Tag Archives: adult

 • See these photos of Bald Eagle primaries and secondaries from the U.S.F.W.S.
 Feather Atlas.

-• Tail, the longest point from the bases of the feathers at the skin to the tips, measured with the tail closed, the ruler placed between the two innermost, or central rectrix, feathers.
-(Baldwin et al. 1931, Fig. 120)
+• Tail, the longest point from the bases of the feathers at the skin to the tips, measured with the tail closed, the ruler placed between the two innermost, or central rectrix, feathers (Fig. 120 © Baldwin et al. 1931 as licensed by Creative Commons).

 • Specimens can give reliable readings of this measurement.

-• Wing chord, the length of the closed, unflattened wing from the wrist joint to the feather tips.
-(Baldwin et al. 1931, Fig. 101)
+• Wing chord, the length of the closed, unflattened wing from the wrist joint to the feather tips (Fig. 101 © Baldwin et al. 1931 as licensed by Creative Commons).

 • Some reported Bald Eagle measurements appear to have been taken with flattened wings, hence are longer than measurements of the chord; these are not included here.